How Section 75 protects your credit card spending

-For example, a £100 gadget is covered.
-But two gadgets worth £50 each would not be covered, even if they were bought in the same transaction with the same retailer.
+For example, a £125 gadget is covered.
+But if you bought two gadgets, one worth £50 and another worth £75, each would not be covered.
+Even if they were bought in the same transaction with the same retailer.

 - Your spending abroad is protected

 You can claim if you were using your credit card on holiday or buying from abroad.
-The £100-£30,000 value rule above still applies.
+The over £100 but not more than £30,000 value rule above still applies.

 - Part payment is covered

-Even if the part payment is less than £100, you can make a claim as long as the total value of the item or service is between £100 and £30,000.
+Even if the part payment is £100 or less, you can make a claim as long as the total value of the item or service is over £100 but not more than £30,000.

 - You must have made the purchase in the last six years